top of page

 Our first sauna has step access and a banister to hold onto.
 The ground is uneven and laid with woodchip, and there is some rubber matting around the changing area.

-If you require parking directly next to the site, there is an option to signal this when you book.
-If you have any more questions, please also email us at info@leedscommunitysauna.com.
+We provide parking directly next to the site on Thursdays between 6 and 12pm for those with blue-badges.
+If you have any more questions, please email us at info@leedscommunitysauna.com. (info@leedscommunitysauna.com.)

 Whilst the day-to-day offer will be for public sauna sessions, we do